 |Note: Information on the Lewis Family before Walden Lewis b. c.
 1774 in Virginia comes from assumptions based on multiple sources.
 Therefore, the information on this page is not reliable for genealogical purposes.
 A detailed discussion of the many connections can be found at Lewis Family Research.|

-John (3James, 2James, 1Edmund) Lewis of Essex Co VA
+John (3James, 2James, 1Edmund) Lewis of Caroline Co VA

 John Lewis was born in about 1721 in Essex Co VA.
 John is the descendant of James Lewis and Elizabeth Long as proven by James' probate record from 8/1762.

 On 2/20/1721, John's parents were gifted 100 acres at the head of Taliaferro's Branch in what is now Caroline Co VA by Grandfather Richard Long.
 And, locating this grant is important for future generations of the Lewis family.
 Taliaferro's Branch is located on the Rappahannock River in northern Caroline county just across from Dogue VA.
 The land was part of an original patent by Richard Long adjacent to Elizabeth's Uncle Gabriel Long.
 In 1734, this would become the location of the ferry operated by the Taliaferros and the Tankersleys.

 In 1728, Caroline Co was split from Essex Co VA.
 But, John and his parents are seldom found in records.
 Why?
 The Lewis family attended St. Mary's Parish in Caroline county.
 And, those parish registers, including deeds and wills, no longer exist.